ncss-tech/soilReports/README.md

   3. better tests for bugs related to small sample sizes and low variability, currently using SD < 1e-5 as threshold
     + clhs() breaks when sd == 0
     + masking 5-95 pctile interval results in not enough data for MDS
-    + figure out reasonable heuristic (multi-variate CV?)
+    + figure out reasonable heuristic (multivariate CV?)
   4. drop some quantiles from tab. summaries and add mean, SD, CV
-  5. test for raster extents smaller than MU extent
   6. extentPlot() <- graphical display of extents

-## Report Distribtuion and Maintenance (ASAP)
-See ticket #173.

 ## Related Packages
  * [aqp](https://github.com/ncss-tech/aqp)